3dgyGamer/bt-cyberpatriot-scripts/README.md

 # bt-cyberpatriot-scripts
-Developed scripts designed to automate annoying parts of the CyberPatriot Competition
+Developed scripts and put in checklist(s) designed to automate annoying parts of the CyberPatriot Competition

 #### LINUX: